senthilkumarm1901/bash_script_recipes/blog_post.md

 }
 ```

-Arguable opinion: bash scripting is meant for implementation the above way.
+Bash scripting is meant for implementation the above way. (refer [Google's Bash Scripting Style Guide](https://google.github.io/styleguide/shellguide.html#when-to-use-shell) )
 It is NOT a replacement for Python or Rust or even a [Taskfile](https://taskfile.dev/).
+Neither are the languages a replacement for Bash.
 But in combination with your core programming language, they are really powerful.

 If I take some technical liberty, you did not execute bash scripting when you used `find` , `grep`, `sed` and `awk`, you actually leveraged really efficiently written C codes (source).

+While we used the fancy LLMs, it is just bells and whistles of this blog post.
+The core section is on how to write Bash Scripts for daily use.

 Bash scripting is foundational to Software Engineering and more pervasive than you think.
 If you have used `git`, `docker`, `kubectl` or even just `mkdir & cd`, you have tip-toed into bash scripting.

-Unequivocally, it is a good skill in your toolbox.
+Unequivocally, it is a great skill in your toolbox.
 Happy Bash Scripting !

 ---